openstack-archive/infra-manual/doc/source/creators.rst

 infrastructure configuration files using git and the OpenStack gerrit review server.

+Note that you need two separate changes to set up your new project for the ``openstack-infra/project-config`` repository:

+* First change to create the git repository, configure ACLs, and add the git repository to the OpenStack CI system, see :ref:`add_project_to_master_projects_list` and following sections.
+  For official projects, this change should also link via ``Needed-By`` to a change for the ``openstack/governance`` repository to add the new repository under the project team, see :ref:`add-to-governance-repo`.
+* Second change to add jobs to your project, see :ref:`add_jobs_for_project`.
+This one will fail Zuul internal testing until the first change is merged, the repository gets created and Zuul reloads its configuration.

-All of the changes described in this section should be submitted together as one patchset to the ``openstack-infra/project-config`` repository.
+The changes described in this section should be submitted together as two stacked changes to the ``openstack-infra/project-config`` repository.
+Stack these two changes on top of each other to make it easy to review them together and then merge them one after the other.

+.. _add_project_to_master_projects_list:

 Add the project to the master projects list
 -------------------------------------------